Skip to main content

 • What are the business goals?

-Outline the strategic vision, goals, and project objectives, ideally including a high-level mission statement.
+Outline the strategic vision, goals, project objectives, and, ideally, a high-level mission statement.
 This aligns the team on the project approach so they can keep these goals in mind throughout execution.

 Having this context also helps the team when defining additional work and potential project enhancements.
 (Wouldn’t it be great, if we could do…?)